Courseiva

 Why this answer

-Option A is correct because AWS Glue provides a serverless Spark environment with fast startup.
-Option B is wrong because Amazon EMR requires cluster provisioning.
-Option C is wrong because Amazon Redshift is a data warehouse, not a Spark environment.
+AWS Glue provides a serverless Spark environment with fast startup.
+Option A is wrong because Amazon Redshift is a data warehouse, not a Spark environment.
+Option B is wrong because Amazon EMR requires cluster provisioning, which increases startup time.

-Option D is wrong because Amazon Athena is for querying, not transforming with Spark.
+Option D is wrong because Amazon Athena is for querying data, not for transforming with Spark.

 Multi-Selecteasy